saeed-amiri/CloudInTrousers/docs/aws-practitioner/aws-essentials.md

 Microservices introduce **operational complexity** with more components to test, deploy, and manage.
 Early in development, a monolithic approach helps **avoid unnecessary overhead** until the product proves its value.

 #### **How it Helps**
 A well-structured monolith follows **lean development principles**, enabling a **quick launch with minimal complexity**.
 Once successful, it can be **gradually refactored into microservices**.
-Premature microservices adoption can **waste engineering effort** if the application doesn’t succeed.
+Premature microservices adoption can **waste engineering effort** if the application doesn't succeed.

 ### **Amazon Simple Queue Service (SQS):**